Key takeaways

 How does Groovy compare to OpenClaw?

 Both run locally for privacy.
-Groovy emphasizes WhatsApp coordination and marketing analytics.
-OpenClaw has broader channel support (50+) and larger ecosystem.
+Groovy emphasizes WhatsApp/Telegram coordination and marketing analytics, with a $49.99/year license.
+OpenClaw is free and open source with broader channel support (50+) and a larger ecosystem.

 Executive Summary

 Groovy is a local-first AI assistant positioned as a "Command Center" for personal productivity.
-It runs entirely on your machine (macOS/Windows), uses your authenticated browser sessions, and coordinates via WhatsApp.
-The core promise: "The AI that actually works" — handling calendar syncing, social monitoring, document analysis, and marketing analytics while keeping your data local.
+It runs entirely on your machine (macOS/Windows), uses your authenticated browser sessions, and coordinates via WhatsApp, Telegram, or a web dashboard.
+It handles calendar syncing, social monitoring, document analysis, and marketing analytics while keeping your data local.

 | Attribute | Value |